MariaWritesCode/SpacedRepetitionsApp/README.md

 ### Current progress state
 1. Authorization/Identity has just been added and UserId foreign key was added to entities.
 Controllers and services in API will be modified to include UserId while creating new items.
 I plan on separating the db contexts with manual EF configuration later on
 2. Repetition mechanism is yet to be implemented - there will be a service that will pick up notes by repetition dates and display them on the main screen (probably an Azure Function).
-3. Unit tests for repetition mechanism and tag duplication prevention need to be written
+3. Unit tests for repetition mechanism and tag duplication prevention need to be written - for now there is not much to unit test.
 4. Blazor UI is very much in progress:
    * There are three services for data manipulations (one for Note, Tag and Categories each).
    * Custom components have been added for: Categories List in navigation menu, Category Form for adding new categories, NoteForn for adding/editing notes, TagSection for tag adding/edit on NotForm and CardComponent for note display as flashcards